 Sunday 10:30 a.m. – Holy Eucharist Rite II

-The Rite II service is both traditional and innovative, employing more diverse and inclusive language when referring to the Divine and humankind.
+The Rite II service is both traditional and innovative, employing more diverse and inclusive language.
 A musical liturgy, this service features chant, organ, choir, and a variety of instrumental ensembles.
 The Sacrament of the Holy Communion is the center of worship.

 Monday – Friday 8:30 a.m. – Benedictine Matins (Morning Prayer) with Mass

 An intimate chanted Daily Mass with the Community of St. Mary of the Annunciation, the Benedictine Canon Community hosted at St. Augustine’s.
 The morning office, Matins, serves as the Liturgy of the Word and is prayed in St. James Chapel.
 After exchanging the peace, we move to the Chancel to celebrate Holy Communion gathered around the Altar.
 All are welcome.